Skip Navigation

 Your “percentile” score is calculated by the number of positive or negative effect genotypes you have from that specific study, how rare they are, and how closely tied to the gene they are.
 That score is then compared to the scores of all other Nebula users and calculated to give you a broad sense of how likely you are to be predisposed – or not – to a given trait.

-Complicated?
-For sure.
-But Nebula Genomics does a great job of breaking it all down.
+This might sound fairly complicated, but Nebula Genomics tries to break it all down into more digestible collections of information.
 Plus, you don’t have to go through every report individually.
 You can scroll through the Library homepage and give each report a passing glance.
 The overall percentile-based predisposition, as well as the short summary and an excerpt of the description, are both shown in that abbreviated version as well.
 If something strikes your fancy, you can open it up and read the full report.

-There are two studies that have broad social implications rather than just addressing genetics.
-These two – intelligence and income – are a little different from the rest of Nebula’s catalog.
-Other genes that Nebula Genomics points out in the Library are specifically related to medical and overall health concerns, like your risks of frailty in old age, prostate cancer, and schizophrenia.
+There are some studies that have broad social implications rather than just addressing genetics.
+These studies include results for things like facial attractiveness, intelligence, and income – and they feel quite a bit different from the rest of Nebula’s catalog.
+Other genes that Nebula Genomics points out in the Library are specifically related to medical and overall health concerns, like your risks of frailty in old age, prostate cancer, or schizophrenia.

-Intelligence and income are two parts of our lives that are driven in large part by our interactions with the world around us, and genetic predispositions aren’t the end-all-be-all.
-Be careful when thinking about these two reports: the implication that your worth in society can be determined by your genes is a dangerous road that has previously led to things as extreme as eugenics.
+We recommend taking the results for non-health-related studies with a large grain of salt.
+Factors like intelligence and income are driven in large part by our interactions with the world around us, and genetic predispositions aren’t the be-all-end-all.
+The implication that your worth in society can be determined by your genes is a potentially dangerous road that has previously led to things as extreme as eugenics.

 Traits